shadeofpurple79/megaworten/README.md

     - To fix this, I made a change to make the game messages disappear when the next button was clicked, using an if/then loop.
 - Previous game message (correct or incorrect answer) was still displayed after the player started a new game.
     - To fix this, I made the game message to be blank when the function was called to start a new game.
+- - When a second and subsequent new game is started, a white bank remains visible where the previous game messages would have been.
+    - To fix this, I used a code that sets the background colour of this game message area to unset.

 ## Unfixed Bugs

-- When a second and subsequent new game is started, a white bank remains visible where the previous game messages would have been.

 There are no remaining bugs that I am aware of.